GitHuBBBBert/flipper-zero-bw16-r4tkn/README.md

 ### 📥 Flashing Instructions (BW16)
 ![](https://github.com/rusyln/flipper-zero-bw16-r4tkn/blob/master/Screenshot/flasher1.png)

+## ⚠️ Important Note

+For those who already have an existing firmware installed on their BW16, it is recommended to erase the existing firmware first before flashing a new one.
+This helps avoid conflicts and ensures a clean installation.

 1. **Run as Administrator**
    - Right-click the **R4TKN FLASHER** and select `Run as administrator`.